LunaStev/Envie/README.md

 use envie::Envie;

 fn main() {
-    // Load the .env file and exit if it fails let mut env = Envie::load().expect("Failed to load .env file");
+    // Load the .env file or exit with an error message if it fails let mut env = Envie::load().expect("Failed to load .env file");

-    // Get the DATABASE_URL value, or use "default_url" if it's not found let database_url = env.get("DATABASE_URL").unwrap_or_else(|| "default_url".to_string());
+    // Retrieve the DATABASE_URL value, or use "default_url" as a fallback let database_url = env.get("DATABASE_URL").unwrap_or_else(|| "default_url".to_string());
     println!("Database URL: {}", database_url);

-    // Get the DEBUG_MODE value, or set it to false if it's not found let debug_mode = env.get_bool("DEBUG_MODE").unwrap_or_else(|_| false);
+    // Retrieve the DEBUG_MODE value as a boolean, defaulting to false if not found let debug_mode = env.get_bool("DEBUG_MODE").unwrap_or_else(|_| false);
     println!("Debug Mode: {}", debug_mode);

-    // Add or update a new environment variable env.set("NEW_VARIABLE", "12345").expect("Failed to set NEW_VARIABLE");
+    // Add or update an environment variable env.set("NEW_VARIABLE", "12345").expect("Failed to set NEW_VARIABLE");
     println!("NEW_VARIABLE set to 12345");

-    // Print all environment variables
+    // Print all currently loaded environment variables println!("All environment variables:");
-    let all_vars = env.get_all();
-    println!("All environment variables:");
-    for (key, value) in all_vars {
+    for (key, value) in env.get_all() {
         println!("{} = {}", key, value);
     }

-    // Delete a specific environment variable
+    // Remove a specific environment variable
     env.remove("NEW_VARIABLE").expect("Failed to remove NEW_VARIABLE");
     println!("NEW_VARIABLE removed");

-    // Reload the .env file to reflect the changes let env = Envie::load().expect("Failed to load .env file after removal");
+    // Reload the .env file to confirm changes let updated_env = Envie::load().expect("Failed to reload .env file");
-    let all_vars = env.get_all();
-    println!("All environment variables after removal:");
+    println!("Updated environment variables:");
-    for (key, value) in all_vars {
+    for (key, value) in updated_env.get_all() {
         println!("{} = {}", key, value);
     }
 }